GabrielSlima/blog/articles/clean-code-is-important-to-know.md

     </p>
     <p>
         Welcome to the PewdiePie's favourite blog about Software Engineering and today's topic is
-        <strong>what principles you should know to write clean code</strong>...let's dive into it.
+        <strong>principles and desing patterns you should know to write clean code</strong>...let's dive into it.
     </p>
-    <h2>Super important principles and concepts</h2>
+    <h3>Super important principles and concepts</h3>
     <p>
         To create clean code, first you start with common sense.
 You don't need to know any principle to know that by mixing up logic that doesn't seems to belong together makes the code more confuse or